Salman Shah (actor): 1993–1994: Debut in films and establishment

 Shah made his acting debut in 1993 with the movie Keyamat Theke Keyamat along with another debutant actress Moushumi.
 Directed by Sohanur Rahman Sohan, the film was a remake of a Bollywood film Qayamat Se Qayamat Tak (1988).
-Production house Anand Mela approached Sohan with the intellectual rights of three Hindi films Sanam Bewafa, Dil and Qayamat Se Qayamat Tak to remake any of those into Bengali.
-But he could not find suitable hero and heroine for the said films and decided to produce the film with completely new faces.
-Subsequently model Moushumi was chosen as the heroine but he could not find a hero.
-Then Alamgir's ex-wife Khoshnoor Alamgir suggested him a boy named 'Emon'.
-The director had seen his advertisement of Fanta and liked him at first sight.
+Production house Anand Mela approached Sohan with the intellectual rights of three Hindi films, Sanam Bewafa, Dil and Qayamat Se Qayamat Tak to remake any of those into Bengali.
+But he could not find suitable heroes and heroines for the said films and decided to produce the film with completely new faces.
+Subsequently, model Moushumi was chosen as the heroine, but he could not find a hero.
+Then Alamgir's ex-wife Khoshnoor Alamgir suggested a boy named 'Emon'.
+The director had seen his advertisement for Fanta and liked him at first sight.
 He offered him Sanam Bewafa, but when Emon came to know about Qayamat Se Qayamat Tak, he insisted on acting in the film.
 Finally director Sohanur Rahman decided to make the said movie with him and Emon was renamed Salman Shah.
 Keyamat theke Keyamat became an instant hit and established Shah as a romantic lead actor in Dhalliwood.
 The success of the Salman-Moushumi "romantic duo" led to their casting in three more feature films Ontare Ontare, Denmohor and Sneho.
 Later, Shah co-starred with actress Shabnur in a number of commercially successful films including Shopner Thikana and Anondo Osru.

 Shah had six releases in 1994.
 His first release was Zahirul Haque's romantic drama Tumi Amar opposite Shabnur.
-It was first of the pair's many successful collaborations.
+It was the first of the pair's many successful collaborations.
 Shah's avatar in the film was noted to be a representative of the ambitious and rebellious youth of that time.
 He played the heir of a Zamindar family in Shibli Sadik's romantic comedy Ontare Ontare opposite Mousumi.
 He took the leading role of Shujon in the remake of Khan Ataur Rahman's rural drama Sujan Sakhi.
 It was Shah's first attempt at playing a character with a rural backdrop.
-Critics noted his commitment to the role with the mannerisms, body language and accent of a village boy.
+Critics noted his commitment to the role with the mannerisms, body language, and accent of a village boy.
 Shah played a student leader in Mohammad Hannan's political drama Bikkhov.
-The movie earned acclaim and Shah received praise for the depth and sincerity he put in his performance.
+The movie earned acclaim, and Shah received praise for the depth and sincerity he put into his performance.
 He was a major favorite to win the Bangladesh National Film Award for Best Actor for the film but lost out to Alamgir.
 Due to the success of these films, Shah was able to establish himself as one of the most sought after leading men in the industry.
 He next appeared in Gazi Mazharul Anwar's Sneho where Shah starred with veterans Shabana, Alamgir and Humayun Faridi.
-His last release was the coming of age film Prem Judho opposite Lima where Shah played a father for the first time.
+His last release was the coming-of-age film Prem Judho opposite Lima where Shah played a father for the first time.
 The film didn't fare well at the box office.
 Shah was a playback singer in one of the songs of the album.